mushcatshiro/CS-basics/Software Engineering/aws/compute.md

   - spread is for smaller number of EC2s
   - HA but not high performant (network cost)
   - one rack per instance
-- partition: spread instances across many partitions (racks) within AZ, up to hundreds of EC2 per group and up to 7 partion in AZ
+- partition: spread instances across many partitions (racks) within AZ, up to hundreds of EC2 per group and up to 7 partition in AZ
   - partition is more towards distributed systems e.g. kafka etc.
   - allows to launch in to specific partition
   - middle ground between HA, HPC and fault tolerance